soumyakbhattacharyya/projects/README.md

 # projects
-one stop for all the important projects I have worked since
+the repository comprises of all personal projects that I have worked or working at present